cdown/sshrc/README.md

 See the active issues if you're having a problem.
 Here are known current issues:

 * In rare cases your system may complain when you change your VIM environment variable.
 You can use `alias vim='vim -u /path/to/.vimrc'` in these cases.
 * xxd must be installed on both your local computer and server.
-If this is not the case, you can't use the tool.
+If this is not the case, you can't use the tool. xxd can be installed via `apt-get install vim-common` or `yum install vim-common`
 * Temp files are not deleted during a ssh timeout due to the script being killed with a SIGHUP message before cleanup.
 This is fixed in master.
 * Finally, if the tool is hanging or giving errors about argument strings, you'll most likely need to reduce the size of your .sshrc.d directory.
 To debug the directory size, use `tar cz -h -C ~ .sshrc .sshrc.d | wc -c`